nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Before proceeding, do make sure that you can understand our notation for command formats:
 * `lower_case` text mean that they should be typed as-is
-* `UPPER-CASE` text denote text that are to be replaced with the actual input
+* `UPPER_CASE` text denote text that are to be replaced with the actual input
 * `[Square brackets]` surround optional inputs
 * `...` denotes that the prior input can be made any number of times

-And a few more details about commands
-* Dates must be written in the YYYY-MM-DD format
 * Command arguments (eg `-a`, `-m`) can be made in any order.
-For instance, `ls -u --module CS2103T` and `ls --module CS2103T -u` are the same command
+For instance, `ls -u --module CS2103T` and `ls --module CS2103T -u` are the same command and will produce identical results
+* Spaces are not actually required after each prefix.
+For instance, `ls --moduleCS2103T` will work as well.
+However, spaces are used throughout this guide for clarity.

+Do note that we do have a few constraints on user input:
+* Task names can only contain letters, numbers and spaces.
+For example, `Assignment-5` is not a valid name as it contains a hypen.
+* Dates must be written in the format YYYY-MM-DD, eg `2022-10-30`.
+* Module names and tags can only contain letters and numbers, no spaces allowed.

 ### Getting help : `help`